 According to the NAIC data, Texas, Florida, Oklahoma and Louisiana have some of the highest insurance premiums in the country.
 This is largely due to the threat of hurricanes, flooding, and tornadoes.
 Oregon, Utah, and Nevada carry lower premiums, as those three perils aren’t as likely to occur in those states.

 Is Home Insurance Required?

 You’re not required by law to have home insurance, but banks require home insurance as a condition of your mortgage.
-Keep in mind that home insurance is there to help protect you from life-altering financial loss in the event that something happens.
+Keep in mind that home insurance is there to help protect you from life-altering financial loss if something happens.
 This can also help cover the cost of bodily injury to others or damage to their property.

 How to Find Affordable Home Insurance: A Recap

 If you’re about to make your first home purchase or just aiming to lower your current premium, finding affordable home insurance isn’t as difficult as one may think.
 Dedicate some time to research the insurers in your area, safeguard your home, consider bundling with your other insurance policies, and keep your home and policy up to date to ensure you have the coverage (and cost) that suits your needs.